Rpenubarthi/Stock-Portfolio-Manager/res/SETUP-README.txt

 2024
 06
 05

+The GUI-based view has options at the top of the view that allows for the same functionality as the text-based interface above.

 Our program supports a list of active or delisted US stocks and ETFs, either as of the latest trading day or at a specific time in history.